-Thomas Finan has received an archeaological post-excavation grant from the Royal Irish Academy in support of the excavations at Kiltasheen.
+Thomas Finan has received an archaeological post-excavation grant from the Royal Irish Academy in support of the excavations at Kiltasheen.
 He is also only of only two SLU faculty members in the Humanities to receive a Presidential Research Grant in 2010.
-His project, "A Dental and Skeletal Analysis of Archaelogical Remains in the Medieval British Isles," is on the cutting edge of archaelogy and history.
+His project, "A Dental and Skeletal Analysis of Archaelogical Remains in the Medieval British Isles," is on the cutting edge of archaeology and history.

 Popiel granted Research Awards